forcedotcom/cli/releasenotes/README.md

     As always, run the new commands with the `--help` flag to see more examples and information.

     Enjoy!

+* NEW: Find 3rd-party (not created by Salesforce) CLI plugins with `sf plugins discover`.
+If you'd like to contribute a plugin to the list, [send us PR](https://github.com/salesforcecli/plugin-marketplace).

 ## 2.6.7 (Aug 30, 2023) [stable]